 Hepatitis C is persistent in blood, transmitted through blood contact, sexual contact, drug use, and contaminated needle stick, about 1.8%.
 Symptoms include fatigue, nausea, vomiting, abdominal pain/discomfort, loss of appetite, fever, dark urine, muscle pain, jaundice, and joint pain.

-Treatment: No vaccine availabale
+Treatment: No vaccine available

-Work practice controls are measures used to change how work practices are carried out to ensure safety, whereas engineering controls are those measures used to isolate or remove hazards from the work environment.
+Work practice controls are measures used to change how work practices are carried out to ensure safety.
 Examples of work practice controls are removing and disposing of PPE as soon as possible after use and isolating areas of contamination to prevent others from being exposed.
-Examples of engineering controls are labeling infectious materials, cleaning, disposing of, documenting, and containment.

-Sharp with Engineered Sharps Injury Protections (SESIP)
+Sharps with Engineered Sharps Injury Protections (SESIP)

 Proper recapping of needles